-- You must provide a clear, fast, and easy way for recipients to unsubscribe from all future mailings.
+- You must provide a clear, fast, and easy way for recipients to unsubscribe from future messages.
 Recipients should only be required to enter their email address or reply to an email (they should not be required to log into a site or take any additional steps other than visiting a single page to enter their email address).
 Additionally, it may be wise to have a separate opt-out link to allow recipients to choose their preferences as to what type of mail they want to receive.

 - All unsubscribe requests must be processed within ten days.
 The unsubscribe mechanism has to remain available for 30 days after the message has been sent.
 Once recipients have unsubscribed, you cannot sell or transfer their addresses in any manner.
 The only exception is that if you are using a new system, you may need to transfer the unsubscribed addresses in order to honor previous requests to be suppressed.

-How Higher Logic Can Help
+How Higher Logic can help

 - Add a physical address in your automation email templates.

-- You can create default/custom "From", "Friendly From", and "Reply-To" addresses to reflect the proper routing info.
+- You can create default/custom "From," "Friendly From," and "Reply-To" addresses to reflect the proper routing info.

 - With Higher Logic Informz, the "List-unsubscribe" header is used for all mail being sent.
 This allows mail receivers to add their own unsubscribe function to their user interface, making the process even faster and easier for the recipients.